WH communications director stepping down

 - Dubke said he was resigning "for a number of reasons -- for personal reasons"

-Washington (CNN)White House communications director Mike Dubke is leaving the White House.
+Washington (CNN)White House communications director Mike Dubke is leaving the administration, he said Tuesday, amid swirling speculation about a possible Trump staff shakeup.

 He told CNN Tuesday he submitted his resignation on May 18 but offered to stay until the end of President Donald Trump's foreign trip.
 A final day has not been set, Dubke said.